mahilab/Syntacts/tutorials/gui.md

 - Once you've created a signal to your liking, you can save it to the global Syntacts library.
 - Saved signals can be loaded from any of the programming APIs.
 - Buttons at the bottom of the widget allow you to delete, overwrite, and export Library items to `.tact`, `.wav`, `.json`, and `.csv` file formats.
-- You can drag files of the same formats from your computer into the Library widget to import them.
 - If you right-click a Library item, a context menu with various actions will be displayed.

 <p align="center">